ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

 9. **True or False**: A perfect ensemble comprises of highly correct classifiers that differ as much as possible.

 ---
+9. How does bagging work?
+---
+10. What are the advantages of bagging over decision trees?
+---
+11. What are some popular algorithms that use bagging?
+---
+12. What's the difference between bagging and boosting?
+---
+13. How does bagging handle imbalanced datasets?
+---
+14. Can bagging be used with any base model?
+---
+15. What are some potential drawbacks of bagging?
+---
+16. What is the trade-off between bagging and variance?
+---
 10. **True or false**: In bagging, we re-sample the training corpus with replacement and there- fore this may lead to some instances being represented numerous times while other instances not to be represented at all.